khokao/synergetica/services/README.md

 The Docker image is managed in a [Docker Hub repository](https://hub.docker.com/r/khokao/synergetica) and is automatically built and deployed via GitHub Actions.

-The Docker image only includes the pretrained model weights and API source code.
-ML model training and evaluation scripts, as well as documentation source files, are excluded.

 **Build the Docker image locally**

 ```sh